 Three – Doing more of the same thing and expecting a different result.

-Four – Not breaking down the details to a DAILY ACTION
+Four – Not breaking down the details into a DAILY ACTION

-Five – Not having the leading and lagging indicators UP and VISUAL
+Five – Not having the leading and lagging indicators UP and VISUAL… a “in your face” reminder.
+Like a scoreboard at a sporting event.

 Six – Not being clear on the benefits – the why – and what happens when you do or don’t achieve the outcome.